rolldone/remote-pipeline/note.md

 	- Docker Host Certificate Authentication credentials.

-- [Pipeline] : Can attach git repo just only git url and fill which branch
+- [Pipeline] : Can attach git repo just only git url and fill which branch [Alpha]

 - [Host] : Change all auth information is get from table Credentials with filter [Alpha]